 The City Council on March 14 approved an emergency declaration to address Coronavirus, cancelling ALL public meetings through April 6, and cancelling all events in City buildings and parks through May 31, 2020.

-The schedule below is subject to change based on the cancellations mentioned above.
+The schedule below is subject to change:

 Program Environmental Impact Report for 6th Cycle Housing Element Update